LattePandaTeam/Docs/docs/content/mu_edition/design_guide_usb_20.md

 ### No AC Coupling

 - Do not place series AC coupling capacitors on USB 2.0 differential lines.
 Direct connection is required.

+### Power Requirement

+One USB 2.0 port (single device only): Recommended minimum current is 0.5A.

 ### ESD Protection